dufrane/end_game/README.md

-<p align="center"> :video_game: Project If game - is a platformer that was written by our team at the end of track C at uCode</p>
+<p align="center"> :video_game: If game - is a platformer that was written by our team at the end of track C at uCode</p>

 #